NicoNex/tau/README.md

 # τ

-Tau is an open source programming language designed to be minimal, fast and efficient.
+Tau is a dinamically-typed open source programming language designed to be minimal, fast and efficient.

 ## Syntax